pkovzz/ngx-otp-input/README.md

 ### How to override existing styles

-Same as applying new styles, but you have to address it is more precisely.
+Same as applying new styles, but you have to address it more precisely.
 You can find the default classes above.

 ```scss
 ngx-otp-input {